Global Initiative for Chronic Obstructive Lung Disease

 The Global Initiative for Chronic Obstructive Lung Disease (GOLD) is a non-profit organization started by the World Health Organization and the US National Heart, Lung, and Blood Institute in 1997 to improve care for chronic obstructive pulmonary disease (COPD).
-They have organized the annual awareness day, World COPD Day, every November since 2002.
+They have organized the annual awareness day, World Chronic Obstructive Pulmonary Disease Day (World COPD Day), every November since 2002.

 This organization issues recommendations for the treatment of chronic obstructive pulmonary disease and related medical conditions.
 GOLD issued its first formal recommendations in 2001.
 Their approach departed from previous medical guidelines in two significant respects: